clarioanalytics/SWiFt/README.md

 - As much as possible use Amazon's SDK classes, don't reinvent the wheel or paint over what works
 - Reduce as much 'magic' as possible, we believe that being able to follow your code in a debugger should be easy
 - Make it usable by as large an audience as possible:
-    - Make it backward compatible to Java 1.5
+    - Make it backward compatible to Java 1.6, which matches the minimum version that can be used with Amazon API for Java
     - Don't add a lot of dependencies and force 'jarplosion' on users
     - Make writing/running workflows easy enough so that developers will want to do so
     - Document it well and provide lots of examples